Prevalidated ridge regression is a highly-efficient drop-in replacement for logistic regression for high-dimensional data: Background and Related Work

+where $||\cdot||^2$ denotes the squared $\ell_2$ norm.
 There is no closed-form solution to this minimisation problem.
 Instead, the coefficients are usually found numerically by using some variant of gradient descent.
-The choice of $L_{q}$ penalty reflects a prior in relation to the sparsity of the features, and the appropriateness of this prior will be problem dependent \citep[][pp 69--73]{hastie_etal_2009}.
-Here, as we are making a direct comparison with a model based on linear regression with a ridge penalty, we concentrate on logistic regression with a ridge penalty.
-For logistic regression, evaluating different candidates for the ridge penalty requires (re)fitting the model, possibly multiple times for each candidate value of the ridge parameter (e.g., under {$k$\nobreakdash-fold} cross-validation).
+The choice of $q$ in an $\ell_{q}$ penalty reflects a prior in relation to the sparsity of the features, and the appropriateness of this prior will be problem dependent \citep[][pp 69--73]{hastie_etal_2009}.
+Here, as we are making a direct comparison with a model based on linear regression with a ridge penalty, we concentrate on logistic regression with a ridge penalty, i.e., $q=2$.
+For logistic regression, evaluating different candidates for the ridge penalty requires refitting the model, possibly multiple times for each candidate value of the ridge parameter (e.g.,~under~{$k$\nobreakdash-fold}~cross-validation).